 2. Go Diaper-less for a Few Days

-Once it came time for the training to start, I blocked off a full weekend where we had no plans.
+Once it came time for the training to start, I blocked off a full weekend with no plans.
 No leaving the house, no going to the zoo, no running errands.
 And for a full three days, I let Lace run around diaper-less.
 I also purchased three cheap “potties” and placed them around the house – one in the bathroom, one in the living room, and one in the kitchen.

 I explained to her that when she needed to tee-tee, sit on one of those potties to do it.
 Of course, she had plenty of accidents because she wasn’t used to relieving herself anywhere but inside her diaper.
 But every time I noticed she started to trickle a little bit, I’d pick her up and lead her over to the nearest potty.
-Once she finished, I’d let her look at it, so she starts to grasp the concept little by little.
+Once she finished, I’d let her look at it so she starts to grasp the concept little by little.

 3. Give Her a Treat Every Time She Goes